jchatel/quickmail-next-docs/account-management/quickmail-changelog.md

 - Domains with the words "gmail" and "google" weren't allowed when buying a domain in QuickMail

-- When a lead blocks a LinkedIn user, the journey previously ran into the error “Unable to fetch profile information.”
-We’ve added better error handling for this scenario, so the message will now clearly indicate that the lead has blocked the LinkedIn user.
+- When a lead blocks a LinkedIn user, the journey previously ran into the error "Unable to fetch profile information."
+We've added better error handling for this scenario, so the message will now clearly indicate that the lead has blocked the LinkedIn user.

 ## October 20, 2025

 ### FIXES

-- There were still instances where sender email address isn’t automatically selected when replying to Opportunities.
+- There were still instances where sender email address isn't automatically selected when replying to Opportunities.

 - Enhanced Opportunities functionality